About the Garden

 About the Compost Program

 The CSUN compost program was established to reduce campus food waste and to educate students on how food waste can be turned into compost, which can then be used to grow new food.
 Composting began on a small scale alongside the Food Garden using green waste and small containers.
-In 2013 the compost program was relocated to its current.
+In 2013 the compost program was relocated to its current location.
 The compost facility began with seven compost boxes that were built using recycled pallets, and has grown to include 17 compost beds.
 The program consists of food waste pick-ups that are done three times a week to various food locations on campus.
 The waste is then transported to the compost facility to be sorted and put in a compost bed until ready to be used in the food garden.

 Location: The garden and compost area are located on the North East side of the California State University, Northridge campus between the baseball and softball fields and directly behind Northridge Academy High School.
 Click to view a map of the campus.